cmsc330fall23/cmsc330fall23/projects/project0.md

 ## Instructions

+First, [create your project repository](https://classroom.github.com/a/1Plgv8Fw) - you will have to do this for every project

-First, you will need to clone this repository to your local filesystem.
+Next, you will need to clone this repository to your local filesystem.
 To do this, you will first need to make a SSH key to authenticate with github.
 **If you are on windows, do the key setup and clone in WSL, FOLLOWING THE LINUX INSTRUCTIONS**
 1. Generate an SSH key.
-These are local to each computer and you must make a new one on every computer you work off of
+These are local to each computer and you must make a new one on every computer you work off of.
+If you already have an old key, make sure it is not `id_rsa`.
+If this is the case you will need to generate a new `id_ed25519` key.
    - [Mac](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac#generating-a-new-ssh-key)
    - [Linux](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux#generating-a-new-ssh-key)
 2. Add the SSH key to your github account